 $79 per person (BATC or MBPA member) // $98 per person (non-BATC/MBPA member)

 Builders Association of the Twin Cities

-MN Contractor (including energy) and MN Building Official through the MN Dept. of Labor & Industry • WI Contractor through the WI Dept. of Safety and Professional Services • MN Real Estate through the MN Dept. of Commerce.
+Approved for seven hours of MN Contractor credits (including energy) and MN Building Official credits through the MN Dept. of Labor & Industry • Approved for seven hours of MN Real Estate credits through the MN Dept. of Commerce.